zimmski/tavor/doc/complete-example.md

 }
 ```

 This program reads a file given as CLI argument, parses it according to our key-driven format rules and then executes each key with its parameters using the map `actions`.
 Since we did not fill the map yet, every key-driven file will fail.
 However, the groundwork of the executor is hereby done and we can move on to define the actions for our keys.
-Since this example should be kept simple, we will use a package directly as our implementation.
-It should be noted that the same mechanisms could be used to test implementations of external processes, web APIs or any other implementation.
+Since this example should be kept simple, we will use an additional package as our implementation.
+It should be noted that the same mechanisms could be used to test implementations of external processes, web APIs or any other implementation as long as an interface can be used.

 The following code introduces the implementation of the given state machine which we will declare in its own package.